IdanYanai/Ex2_OOP/README.md

 # getNumOfLines
 is simple counting in for loop one file after another.
 # getNumOfLinesThreads
-is using a thread for each file to count its lines and then sum it all up.
+is creating a new thread for each file to count its lines and then sum it all up.
 # getNumOfLinesThreadPool
 is using the ExecutorService of a fixed thread pool.
 Which means, it creates a fixed number of threads, and when a task is submitted to the pool, it assigns a thread to work on it.